zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Paul:  Are you sure all of this is necessary?

 Sara:  Of course, it is.
-Ooo...What do you think o f hiring a clown and renting an inflatable castle for the party?
+Ooo...What do you think of hiring a clown and renting an inflatable castle for the party?

 Paul:  You do remember that Gabriel is turning one,  don’t you?